manilabui/there/README.md

    # or
    npm run start
    ```
-1. If your browser doesnt open and navigate to the app automatically, navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser in development mode.
+1. If your browser doesn't open and navigate to the app automatically, navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser in development mode.

 ---

+## Examples of the App in action

 ##### Any user, including those without accounts, may look at the list of available fests as well as their corresponding lineups and schedules.